 - Animal Noise in the Neighbourhood letter (Word - 244kb) - this letter template is designed for neighbours to use if they would like to communicate to the animal's keeper about the problem.

 If the owner of the animal agrees to do something about the animal noise, wait a few weeks to see if they have been successful in their efforts.
 Your support and ongoing feedback about the animal's behaviour can assist the owner with resolving the problem.

-If you are not comfortable approaching the owner when the animal creates an excessive noise, or if the animal continues to make noise after you have discussed the noise nuisance with the animal keeper and they have had at least 28 days to resolve the problem, you can report the issue to Brisbane City Council by phone, 24 hours a day, 7 days a week on 07 3403 8888 or write to Council online.
+If the animal continues to make noise after you have discussed the noise nuisance with the animal keeper and they have had at least 28 days to resolve the problem, you can report the issue to Council by phone, 24 hours a day, 7 days a week on 07 3403 8888 or write to Council online.

-At the same time, Council sends a letter and information pack to the complainant, Council will also promptly provide information to the animal owner about some possible causes of nuisance noise, and provide some potential solutions.
-The animal owner will be asked to take action to eliminate the problem and contact Council to discuss the matter.
-Council and the neighbourhood must allow a reasonable timeframe, usually 30 days for the owner to take action to address the animal noise nuisance.
+At the same time, Council sends a letter and information pack to the complainant, Council will also promptly provide information to the animal keeper (via mail) and provide some potential solutions.
+The animal keeper will be asked to take action to eliminate the problem.
+Council and the neighbourhood must allow a reasonable timeframe, usually 28 days, for the owner to take action to address the animal noise.

 Handy hints for owners of barking dogs

 Barking dogs are the most common animal noise complaint Council receives.
-If your dog is barking, what should I do? page provides handy hints and tips for dog owners to help resolve a barking issue.
+Council’s My dog is barking, what should I do? page provides handy hints and tips for dog owners to help resolve a barking issue.

 If you think an animal is making noise because it is being mistreated or has no food, shade or water, please contact the RSPCA Queensland on 3426 9999 or online immediately.